-37. Education funding reform
+37. Education funding reform (revised)

 Priority: SCSBA supports legislation to reform the state's education funding structure.
-Any revision should be based upon specific analysis and recommendations on (1) the current tax structure and the state's taxing policy, (2) the current education funding formulas and their ability to equalize educational opportunities statewide, and (3) a realistic means of computing the base student cost, which is aligned with stateimposed student performance standards and expectations.
+Any revision should be based upon specific analysis and recommendations on (1) the current tax structure and the state's taxing policy, (2) the current education funding formulas and their ability to equalize educational opportunities statewide and (3) a realistic means of computing a per pupil funding amount the base student cost, which is aligned with state-imposed student performance standards and expectations.
 Recommendations for reforming the method of fully funding public education in South Carolina must do the following:

-- expand local district revenue-raising authority; - generate revenue that is adequate, stable and recurring;

-- ensure equitable and timely distribution, to include direct distribution from the state to a district; - provide adequate funding for other operational needs such as transportation and fringe; - include state-driven initiatives to ensure that every public school student has the opportunity to learn in permanent school facilities that are safe, structurally sound and conducive to a good learning environment; and, - ensure that districts are held harmless from receiving less money through a new funding plan.
+- expand local district revenue-raising options authority; - generate revenue that is adequate, stable and recurring; - ensure equitable and timely distribution, to include direct distribution from the state to a district; - provide adequate funding for other operational needs such as transportation and fringe; - include state-driven initiatives to ensure that every public school student has the opportunity to learn in permanent school facilities that are safe, structurally sound and conducive to a good learning environment; and, - ensure that districts are held harmless from receiving less money through a new funding plan; and,